menu

 Hardware in the loop (HIL) Simulation

-A CubeADCS HIL simulation is enabled by changing the CubeComputer reference model in the simulation scenario to a HIL-enabled CubeComputer.
-(For Gen1, the HIL-enabled CubeComputer4 model should be used.)
+A CubeADCS HIL simulation is enabled by changing the CubeComputer reference model in the simulation scenario to a HIL-enabled CubeComputer5.
+(Or, for Gen1, the HIL-enabled CubeComputer4.)

 To avoid having to recreate the entire simulation model, a script that performs the above substitution is included in the CubeSpace plugin for D2S2.
 The HIL Setup script will exchange the reference CubeComputer model in the currently loaded scenario with the HIL counterpart.